guigo2k/ganesh/README.md

 ## A sinatra-like web app framework for Bash

 Ganesh a is micro-framework for developing web applications using shell scripts.
-It builds on uWSGI and Docker for deploying self-contained apps into containers.
+It builds on the [uWSGI](https://github.com/unbit/uwsgi) application server container and [Docker](https://www.docker.com/) for deploying self-contained applications.

 ### Quick start

 ```
-docker run -d -p 8080:8080 tropicloud/ganesh
+docker run -it -p 8080:8080 tropicloud/ganesh
 ```

 ### Example app